hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `minimum` - (Optional) The minimum value for the resource type specified.

 * `maximum` - (Optional) The maximum value for the resource type specified.

+The `authenticator_groups_config` block supports:

+* `security_group` - (Required) The name of the RBAC security group for use with Google security groups in Kubernetes RBAC.
+Group name must be in format `gke-security-groups@yourdomain.com`.

 The `maintenance_policy` block supports: